 First of all, if this is your situation, have a pro perform a combustion safety test.
 Depending on your exhaust/chimney situation, you could have a carbon monoxide back drafting problem.
 Whether or not you replace the water heater, this is a hazardous situation you should fix right away!

 But even if you don’t have a backdrafting issue today, you could have one down the line — especially if the chimney is an exterior type with a clay and mortar interior.
 This setup almost always violates contemporary building codes because it introduces a needless safety hazard.

 Since there are newer, better water heaters with newer, better installation methods available, it’s usually a good idea to replace the one you’ve got with something more modern.
 And safer.

 When a water heater is in a crawlspace, unfinished basement, or garage, a leaky water heater usually results in minimal damage to your home.
-But that's definitely not the case when the water heater is located in:
+But that’s not the case when the water heater is located in the: